Why You Keep Falling into the Fawn Response — Even When You Know Better

 The "bear" is rarely a bear.

-Your nervous system reacts the same way.
+Your nervous system reacts the same way to all of it.

-Fight, flight, freeze, and fawn are not choices — they're automatic nervous-system responses designed to keep you safe.
+Fight, flight, freeze, and fawn are not choices — they're automatic responses designed to keep you safe.
+And if fawning became your dominant strategy, it means your system learned that safety came from managing other people, not from fighting, fleeing, or freezing.

 This is not your fault.